Saint Joseph's University: Main campus

-James J. Maguire '58 Campus
+Maguire campus

 On August 8, 2008, Saint Joseph's completed the acquisition of the adjacent Episcopal Academy after purchasing the property in 2005.
 The new 38-acre area (150,000 m^{2}) was named the Maguire Campus for the lead donor, Saint Joseph's alumnus James Maguire.
 The Maguire Campus is located directly across from the Main Campus on the Lower Merion side of City Avenue.
 While this land is referred to as the "Maguire Campus", the property is considered part of the main "Hawk Hill" campus in contrast to the University City or Lancaster campuses.
 The Maguire Campus features three main academic buildings: Merion Hall, Connelly Hall, and Toland Hall.
 Merion Hall is the largest of the three.

 The Cardinal John Foley Center, a multi-use space, hosts lectures, concerts, and social gatherings, in addition to large-scale admission events.
 The Kinney Center for Autism Education and Support, established in 2009, was made possible with donations totaling over $8 million, and is located in Connelly Hall.
 Duperreault, Quinn, and Windrim Halls are campus houses serving as administrative space for University Advancement.

 In 2018, Saint Joseph's University announced that it had entered into an educational collaboration with The Barnes Foundation.
 The Arboretum of the Barnes Foundation, located adjacent to the Maguire Campus, would have facilities and operations handled by Saint Joseph's University, while the Barnes Foundation would continue to oversee historic buildings and the Arboretum.
 In May 2023, the university opened the Maguire Art Museum within the Arboretum after renovating many aspects of the building.
 The museum collaboration has been attributed by the university to a historic $50m gift made in 2017 by alumnus James Maguire ('58).